miyakogi/wdom/docs/guide/new_features.rst

 ``'extends'`` field to specify the tag name to be extended, at the third argument.

-After the registration, an HTML like ``<button is="my-button">`` will be parsed to an instance of ``MyElement``, and ``<button is="default-button">`` to ``DefaultButton``.
+After the new tag is registered, an HTML like ``<button is="my-button">`` will be parsed to an instance of ``MyElement``, and ``<button is="default-button">`` to ``DefaultButton``.

 .. caution::
-    Register custom tags as early as possible.
+    It's highly recommended to register custom tags as early as possible.

     If the instance was generated before registering it, it becomes different class.
+When the ``customElements.define`` is called and registerd the custom tag, WDOM will try to update the class of existing instances but ``__init__`` will not be not called.

-    When the ``customElements.define`` is called and registerd, WDOM will try to update the class of existing instances but ``__init__`` will not be not called.
+    Additionally, changing ``is`` attribute of the existing instances, e.g.

-    Additionally, changing ``is`` attribute of the existing instances, likely ``element.setAttribute('is', '...')``, do not change its class currently.
+    ``element.setAttribute('is', '...')``, do not change its class currently.

     In future, `Lifecycle callback methods